sreachtools/SReachTools/docs/index.md

 SReachTools also provides APIs to analyze the forward stochastic reachability problem[^HSCC2017_Fwd] using Genz's algorithm [^GenzAlgorithm].

-The following
+## Summary of features in SReachTools

-table[^table_ack] summarizes the features of SReachTools.
+The following table[^table_ack] summarizes the features in SReachTools.

 |    Function   |   method-str  |                                                       Utility                                                       | Notes                                      |
 |:-------------:|:---------------:|:-------------------------------------------------------------------------------------------------------------------:|--------------------------------------------|